plamb/pg_contrivance/README.md

 # PgContrivance

 This is a layer of useful tooling on top of [postgrex](https://github.com/ericmj/postgrex).
-For a high-level database wrapper look to [Ecto](https://github.com/elixir-lang/ecto) and [Moebius](https://github.com/robconery/moebius) does a good job of creating a direct, easy-to-use SQL dsl.
+For a high-level database wrapper look to [Ecto](https://github.com/elixir-lang/ecto) or alternatively at [Moebius](https://github.com/robconery/moebius) which does a good job of creating a direct, easy-to-use SQL dsl.
 PgContrivance looks to exploit Postgresql's capabilities without abstracting the SQL away, in fact, it pretty much revels in the glory of plain old SQL strings and looks to exploit Postgresql specific functionality.

-Much of PgContrivance was thought up as an addition to Moebius but I kept thinking that it would be best as a standalone library that was only dependent on Postgrex and useable in both Ecto and Mobius apps too.
+Much of PgContrivance was thought up as an addition to Moebius but I kept thinking that it would be best as a standalone library that was only dependent on Postgrex and useable standalone or in an Ecto app too.

 Functionality: